 Hawkinsville is a very small city located in the state of Georgia.
-With a population of 5,471 people and four constituent neighborhoods, Hawkinsville is the 154th largest community in Georgia.
+With a population of 3,980 people and five constituent neighborhoods, Hawkinsville is the 178th largest community in Georgia.

 Hawkinsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hawkinsville in 2010 was $14,936, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $59,744 for a family of four.
+The per capita income in Hawkinsville in 2018 was $22,201, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,804 for a family of four.
 However, Hawkinsville contains both very wealthy and poor people as well.

 Hawkinsville is an extremely ethnically-diverse city.
 The people who call Hawkinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hawkinsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hawkinsville include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Hawkinsville include English, German, Irish, European, and Welsh.

 The most common language spoken in Hawkinsville is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Italian and Japanese.